Advocating for New Yorkers since 1892

-Re-energized, they were determined to fight the good fight for the people of New York City, declaring “The City Club is concerned that, all too often, the city’s governing bodies view city assets – including the dignity and beauty of its streetscapes, its public buildings and, in the present context, development rights – as salable commodities, there to be cashed in to finance city operations or to make up for past failures to maintain capital infrastructure.”14
+Re-energized, the City Club resumed its vigorous advocacy on behalf of people of New York City, declaring, “The City Club is concerned that, all too often, the city’s governing bodies view city assets – including the dignity and beauty of its streetscapes, its public buildings and, in the present context, development rights – as salable commodities, there to be cashed in to finance city operations or to make up for past failures to maintain capital infrastructure.”

 Looking back through time, one can view the history of New York City through the history of the City Club.
 The most notable names in New York City working on the biggest issues of their day to make New York City the best it can be for all New Yorkers.